 All journals should be anonymous.
 Please use your ID number only and the date.
 Hard copies only; no emailed journals.
 Please use loose-leaf.
 You can hand-write them or type them.
-Further instructions will be handed out on the day of training.
+Further instructions can be found later in the syllabus.

-First Set due: Mon.
-April 27th in class.
-SEVEN ENTRIES.
+First Set due: Wed.
+June 29th in class as hard copy.

-Second Set due: Mon.
-May 11th in class.
-SIX ENTRIES.
+Second Set due: Wed.
+July 6th in class as hard copy.